Bonitasoft-Community/rest-api-sql-data-source/README.md

 - Restart Tomcat

-## 2.3 Deploying the resources in Bonita BPM Portal
+## 2.4 Deploying the resources in Bonita BPM Portal

 - Log in with a user with Administrator profile in Bonita BPM Portal
-- Import the REST API Extension (the one you built or retrieved from the [releases](../../releases))
+- Import the REST API Extension file: `rest-api-sql-datasource.zip`
-- Import the sample viewer page [page/page-apiExtensionDatasourceViewer.zip](page/page-apiExtensionDatasourceViewer.zip)
+- Import the sample viewer page `page-apiExtensionDatasourceViewer.zip`
-- Import the living application [livingApplication/Application_Data.xml](livingApplication/Application_Data.xml)
+- Import the living application `application.xml`

-## 2.4 Running the sample application
+## 2.5 Running the sample application

 - Log in with a user with Administrator profile in Bonita BPM Portal
 - Navigate to this URL (port number may vary):